pingcap/docs-cn/v2.1-legacy/sql/tidb-specific.md

 - This variable is used to set whether to skip UTF-8 validation.
 - Validating UTF-8 characters affects the performance.
 When you are sure that the input characters are valid UTF-8 characters, you can set the variable value to 1.

-### tidb_batch_insert

-- Scope: SESSION
-- Default value: 0
-- This variable is used to set whether to divide the inserted data automatically.
-It is valid only when `autocommit` is enabled.
-- When inserting a large amount of data, you can set the variable value to true.
-Then the inserted data is automatically divided into multiple batches and each batch is inserted by a single transaction.

-### tidb_batch_delete

-- Scope: SESSION
-- Default value: 0
-- This variable is used to set whether to divide the data for deletion automatically.
-It is valid only when `autocommit` is enabled.
-- When deleting a large amount of data, you can set the variable value to true.
-Then the data for deletion is automatically divided into multiple batches and each batch is deleted by a single transaction.

-### tidb_dml_batch_size

-- Scope: SESSION
-- Default value: 20000
-- This variable is used to set the automatically divided batch size of the data for insertion/deletion.
-It is only valid when `tidb_batch_insert` or `tidb_batch_delete` is enabled.
-- When the data size of a single row is very large, the overall data size of 20 thousand rows exceeds the size limit for a single transaction.
-In this case, set the variable to a smaller value.

 ### tidb_max_chunk_size

 - Scope: SESSION | GLOBAL